Maurizio-GitHub/portfolio-project-1/README.md

 <br>

 - The website was successfully tested on different browsers: Chrome, Edge, Safari.
 - The website is responsive and looks good on different devices.
-Its functioning was successfully tested on all standard screen sizes by using Chrome DevTools.
+Its functioning was successfully tested on all standard screen sizes by using Chrome DevTools as well as [Am I Responsive?](https://ui.dev/amiresponsive)
 - I confirmed that any single navigation element and piece of text is readable, easy to understand and fully accessible.
 - I confirmed that the subscription form properly works.
 It requires entries on every field, will only accept an email in the relevant field and the 'Join' button does exactly what it was designed to do.